CMTA/CMTAT_Solana/README.md

 - Freeze/unfreeze accounts
 - Burn and forced transfer (Permanent Delegate)
 - Pause/resume token activity
+- Token information
+  - Token name and Symbol
   - On-chain metadata with custom fields (`termsHash`, jurisdiction, issuer)

 - Deactivate the token
   - close mint
-- Name and Symbol

 All the operations have been made on a Linux machine through the SPL command line on a local Solana blockchain